lzx551402/ASLFeat/README.md

 wget https://research.altizure.com/data/aslfeat_models/aslfeatv2.tar
 ```

-On HPatches dataset, the MMA@3 is improved from 72.29 to 74.02 in single scale prediction.
+On HPatches dataset, the MMA@3 is improved from 72.29 to 74.31 in single scale prediction, while the multi-scale prediction now achieves 75.26.
 The major difference comes from 1) using blended images and rendered depths, which is proposed in [BlendedMVS](https://github.com/YoYo000/BlendedMVS) and integrated in [GL3D](https://github.com/lzx551402/GL3D), 2) using [circle loss](https://arxiv.org/abs/2002.10857) and 3) conducting early stopping.
 Details can be found in the updated arxiv paper.
 The above implementation is also available in [TFMatch](https://github.com/lzx551402/tfmatch).

 ## Get started